d-silveira/libSWAPI/README.md

 ## Star Wars API web-service easy wrapper library for Android

-### It uses Retrofit2 + RxJava2, the Clean Design Pattern, KISS (Keep it Simple Stupid), and as best Android programming practices has possible.
+### It uses Retrofit2 + RxJava2, the Clean Design Pattern, KISS (Keep it Simple Stupid), and as best Android programming practices as possible.

 ---